 Learning Outcomes: Better understanding of how scales make up melodies.
 Improve dexterity of fingers by learning new picking patterns and scales, increase chord repertoire, and increase strumming patterns.

-By arrangement.
 See our pages on Meetup.com for more information and to book

 Pre-requisite – bring your own ukulele, if possible.
 Loan ukes are available but need to be booked in advance.